Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Introduction

 \section{Introduction}

-The rapid progress in vision-language foundation models~\cite{flamingo,cc12m,scaleup,cc3m,clip,combinescale} has been largely driven by the growing availability of image-text pairs, experiencing a massive escalation from datasets comprising a few million samples, such as COCO~\cite{mscoco}, CC3M~\cite{cc3m} and CC12M~\cite{cc12m}, to those encompassing billions, exemplified by YFCC-100M~\cite{yfcc100m}, LAION-400M~\cite{laion400m}, and LAION-5B~\cite{laion5b}.
+The rapid progress in vision-language foundation models~\citep{flamingo,cc12m,scaleup,cc3m,clip,combinescale,sfx} has been largely driven by the growing availability of image-text pairs, experiencing a massive escalation from datasets comprising a few million samples, such as COCO~\citep{mscoco}, CC3M~\citep{cc3m} and CC12M~\citep{cc12m}, to those encompassing billions, exemplified by YFCC-100M~\citep{yfcc100m}, LAION-400M~\citep{laion400m}, and LAION-5B~\citep{laion5b}.
 Typically, to facilitate the large-scale collection of such data, web crawling is applied with simple filtering mechanisms in place.
-While this collection pipeline ensures a rich diversity of data, it inadvertently introduces significant variability in data quality, presenting new challenges for learning at scale.
+While this collection pipeline ensures a rich diversity of data, it inadvertently introduces significant variability in data quality, presenting new challenges for learning at scale~\citep{lz,jz}.

 A popular strategy for mitigating this challenge is data filtering.
-Recent literature illustrates various methodologies where models are designed to assess the alignments between images and their corresponding textual descriptions, selectively retaining only those pairs that meet predefined standards \cite{tldr,cit}.
-However, a fundamental concern associated with this line of work is that the filtering models are typically built upon the original, uncurated datasets, which are inherently noisy, as illustrated in the upper part of \cref{fig:reward-scenario}.
-This noise can possibly propagate biases and misalignments into filtered datasets, potentially impinging upon the top-line performance for subsequent models trained on such data.
-Moreover, the intrinsic cognitive discrepancies between human and machine perception, as studied in recent works \cite{huamneval, aligning, dreamtooth}, suggest that machine-based assessments alone may not sufficiently encapsulate the quality standards set by human judgment.
+Recent literature presents various methodologies where models are designed to assess the alignments between images and their corresponding textual descriptions, selectively retaining only those pairs that meet predefined standards \citep{tldr,cit}.
+However, a fundamental concern associated with this line of work is that the filtering models are typically built upon the original, uncurated datasets, which are inherently noisy.
+This noise can propagate biases and misalignments into filtered datasets, potentially impinging upon the top-line performance for subsequent models trained on such data.
+Moreover, the intrinsic cognitive discrepancies between human and machine perception, as studied in recent works \citep{huamneval, aligning, dreamtooth}, suggest that machine-based assessments alone may not sufficiently encapsulate the quality standards set by human judgment.